Last updated on July 25th, 2023 at 01:21 pm

 Newmar is a luxury rig manufacturer with a focus on motorhomes over travel trailers.
 They only offer Super Cs instead of smaller Class Cs, but these large diesel beauties can definitely tow your boat with enough style and amenities to spare.

-The Best Class C RV for Towing a Boat
+The Best Class C RVs For Towing A Boat

-Ready to shop for a Class C RV that can tow your boat so that you can hit the road?
+Ready to shop for a Class C RV able to tow your boat so you can hit the road?
 Let’s take a look at some of the best ones on the market today!
-And, for those of you that are adventurous campers, feel free to check out some Class C RVs that are perfect for boondocking.
+And, for those of you adventurous campers, feel free to check out some Class C RVs perfect for boondocking.

 Best Overall: Dynamax Isata 5

-The Isata 5 Series Class C Motorhome from Dynamax pairs luxury living with a powerful Cummins diesel engine and best in class towing.
-You no longer have to choose who or what gets left at home, as there’s ample space to fit everything on board!
+The Isata 5 Series Class C Motorhome from Dynamax pairs luxury living with a powerful Cummins diesel engine and best-in-class towing.
+I love that no one will have to argue over what gets left at home, as there’s ample space to fit everything on board!

-As a division of Forest River, Dynamax offers a comprehensive and useful 2 year warranty on all of their rigs.
-Plus this chassis has four wheel drive, active brake assist, a quad view camera system, and a 10,000 pound towing capacity.
+As a division of Forest River, Dynamax offers a comprehensive and useful 2-year warranty on all their rigs.
+Plus, this chassis has four-wheel drive, active brake assist, a quad-view camera system, and a 10,000-pound towing capacity.
 This makes for easier and safer driving on the road, not to mention the wild camping opportunities supported by the four-wheel drive of this Class C RV.

 Largest Towing Capacity: Newmar Super Star

-Entegra is a luxury brand name, I trust them not only because their rigs are built strong and classy, but also because they offer a comprehensive and competitive warranty for their rigs, including the super C Accolade.
-They back their chassis, construction, and interior with a two year warranty, and have customer service members readily available if I face any issues on the road.
+Entegra is a luxury brand name, I trust them not only because their rigs are built strong and classy, but also because they offer a comprehensive and competitive warranty for their RVs, including the Super C Accolade.
+They back their chassis, construction, and interior with a two-year warranty, and have customer service members readily available if I face any issues on the road.

 Most Durable: Jayco Seneca

 The interior is just as luxurious as the materials used for construction, as every floor plan includes an electric fireplace and much more.
 I find it useful that the floorplans can suit a variety of RVers, such as full-time couples, or large families thanks to the optional addition of bunk beds in the 37L layout.
 A big worry when traveling with multiple people is fitting everyone inside along with their belongings.

 Each floorplan of the Thor Magnitude can handle towing a boat, and since they all can sleep a minimum of 4 people, families can be comfortable and have a solid night’s sleep in the designated areas.
 The heavy-duty Magnitude is a Ford F-550 or F600, depending on the floor plan, with a V-8 engine rumbling under the hood and a 12,000 lb trailer hitch perfect for towing a boat!
-The four-wheel drive platform is the ultimate way to get away from the crowds and enjoy time with loved ones.
+The four-wheel drive platform is the ultimate way to get away from the crowds and enjoy time with loved ones in stunning natural scenery.

-The Magnitude Class C diesel RV has residential vinyl flooring that covers the entire coach, a must-have in my eyes for those parenting kids, or like, providing a home for a flurry friend!
-The satin-finish cabinetry with nickel-finish hardware gives your home-on-wheels a chic and modern look, that makes me want to get cozied up and enjoy widespread views somewhere stunning.
+The Magnitude Class C diesel RV has residential vinyl flooring covering most of the coach; a must-have in my eyes for those parenting kids, or like, providing a home for a flurry friend!
+The satin-finish cabinetry with nickel-finish hardware gives this home-on-wheels a chic and modern look, that makes me want to get cozied up and enjoy widespread views somewhere stunning.

-Finding a Class C RV for towing a boat may take some research, but it is possible.
+Finding a Class C RV for towing a boat may take some research, but it is possible!
 There are many larger Class C rigs available on the market today, and these can tow even the heaviest boat.
 You can feel the freedom and adventure of RVing and boating, all in one!
 Just be prepared to look around for the best offers as RVs more often than not are a big investment!